Sreyan88/GAMA/README.md

 This is the official implementation of our paper [GAMA: A Large Audio-Language Model with Advanced Audio Understanding and Complex Reasoning Abilities](https://arxiv.org/abs/2406.11768).

 ### Demo
-We have hosted 2 HF spaces, generously supported by HuggingFace for GAMA and GAMA-IT.
+We have hosted 2 HF spaces, generously supported by HuggingFace🤗 for GAMA and GAMA-IT.
 Feel free to play around with our models here:

 <div align="center">